Living on the Central Coast

 Discover the Central Coast

 The Central Coast is known for its relaxed lifestyle, natural beauty and strong sense of community spirit.
 With a population of 350,000, it is one of the fastest growing regions in NSW.
 The Central Coast will soon be home to 3 campuses.
-The Ourimbah campus offers a broad range of study options, the Central Coast Clinical School and Research Institute at Gosford Hospital offers world class facilities for the health disciplines, and in 2026, the new Mann St campus will open in the heart of Gosford.
+The Central Coast Campus offers a broad range of study options, with our Ourimbah site featuring STEM courses and allied health disciplines while the Gosford Hospital, incorporating the Central Coast Research & Innovation Centre, offers world class facilities for the health disciplines, and the brand new Gosford Central site in the heart of Gosford offering Education, Social Sciences, Business and pathway programs.

 Beautiful surrounds